Pho Oregon: Reception

 Portland Monthly has said the banh mi and bún "deserve a taste, but newcomers display a serious lapse in judgment by not ordering the pho at this tiny, unadorned joint".
 In 2017, Samantha Bakall and Michael Russell included Pho Oregon in two of The Oregonians lists of Portland's best pho, writing, "Pho Oregon is cavernous and often packed, giving off the vibe of a big-city pho house, and it's our regular go-to on weekend mornings.
 We knew the pho was good, so it made sense to use it as a baseline, and it didn't disappoint, with nicely cooked noodles, well-rendered brisket and a rustic-yet-elegant broth, with a strong hint of clove and lots of caramel flavor from the beef bones."

 In 2018, Willamette Weeks Patricia Sauthoff recommended the com bo kho and said the restaurant's pho "is some of the best in town, long popular with the Portland foodie crowd".
+The #1 was included in Willamette Weeks 2026 list of the city's best "cheap eats".
 In Eater Portlands 2021 "guide to dining in Portland", Brooke Jackson-Glidden called Pho Oregon a "true Portland institution".
 Nick Woo and Krista Garcia included Pho Oregon in the website's 2021 overview of "Portland's Mind-Blowing Vietnamese Restaurants and Food Carts".